pdf-raku/Font-FreeType-raku/lib/Font/FreeType/GlyphSlot.md

 # DESCRIPTION

-This class represents an individual glyph (character image) loaded from a font.
+This class represents individual glyphs (character image) loaded from a font.
 See [Font::FreeType::Face](lib/Font/FreeType/Face.md) for how to obtain glyph objects, in particular the `for-glyphs` method.